Frequently Asked Questions

 10% tuition discount on courses at The Food Craft Institute‘s Quarterly Business Module curriculum.

 10% discount on Barnraiser fees for one project each year.

 Two passes to the Industry Hour at the Good Food Mercantile in NYC and SF ($100 value).

 12 Do you plan to offer more benefits in the future?Yes.
 We're are continually working to add new benefits.
 For example, some recently added benefits include discounts on Verterra products and a profile on Localize.

 13 What is the Founders Circle?The Founders Circle is a group of innovating businesses that supported the initial launch of the Good Food Merchants Guild, and offer special services and ongoing support to its members.

-The names of the committees who developed the criteria can be found on the Good Food Awards website, www.goodfoodawards.org, on each specific category’s page.
-We are committed to revising the criteria every year to reflect new developments in each Good Food industry.
+The committees who developed the criteria can be found on the Good Food Awards website category pages.
+We revise the criteria every year to reflect new developments in each Good Food industry.